Jeremiah Chapter 43

 Jeremiah 43:3 “But Baruch the son of Neriah setteth thee on against us, for to deliver us into the hand of the Chaldeans, that they might put us to death, and carry us away captives into Babylon.”

-First, they charge the prophet with a lie, and deny his mission from the Lord.
+First, they charge the prophet with a lie, and deny his mission from the LORD.
 And now to lessen the prophet’s crime they charged him with, they lay the blame on Baruch, as if he, out of ill will to them, had instigated the prophet to deliver such a message.
 Which is not at all likely, that he could be prevailed upon by a younger person, and his secretary, to take such a step.
 Nor can it be thought that Baruch should have any interest to serve by it.
-And, besides, both he and the prophet were too good men.
-The one to instigate, and the other to be instigated, to declare a falsehood in the name of the Lord.
+And, besides, both he and the prophet were two good men.
+The one to instigate, and the other to be instigated, to declare a falsehood in the name of the LORD.

 “For to deliver us into the hand of the Chaldeans, that they might put us to death, and carry us away captives into Babylon”: Either that he or the prophet might deliver them into the hands of the Chaldeans, to be put to death by them, or be carried captive.
 Which is not at all probable, it being inconsistent with that piety and humanity which were conspicuous in them both.
 And with their conduct, who chose rather to abide in their own land, with this small and despicable handful of people, than to go and live in the court of Babylon.
 Where good care would have been taken of them.

 Their fear of the Chaldeans was greater than their fear of God.
 Baruch had been a close friend of Jeremiah’s.
 He had acted as secretary to Jeremiah when he wrote the prophecies down.
 There are two apocryphal books which have been attributed to the pen of Baruch.
 Just why Baruch was thought to be for the Chaldeans is uncertain.
 Even if he was, Jeremiah would not be influenced because he is a prophet of God.
-Jeremiah’s instructions do not come from man but God.
+Jeremiah’s instructions do not come from man, but God.
 I believe this was just another excuse because they wanted to go to Egypt.

 Jeremiah 43:4 “So Johanan the son of Kareah, and all the captains of the forces, and all the people, obeyed not the voice of the LORD, to dwell in the land of Judah.”